- Sermon Notes

 • You may think you have written that person off.

-• But bitterness is still written on your heart.
+• But the wound is still there.

 • If that bitterness is permitted to remain it will corrupt who you are and all that you do.